ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Therefore, group members must be able to retrieve each other's authentication credentials from a trusted repository, in order to verify source authenticity of incoming group messages.

 As also discussed in {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the authentication credentials of the group members, and provides those authentication credentials to group members if requested to.

-Upon joining an OSCORE group, a joining node is thus expected to provide its own authentication credential to the Group Manager.
+Upon joining an OSCORE group, a joining node is thus expected to provide its authentication credential to the Group Manager (see {{ssec-join-req-sending}}).
+Later on as a group member, that node can provide the Group Manager with a different authentication credential that replaces the old one (see {{sec-update-pub-key}}).
+In either situation, the authentication credential can be provided within a chain or a bag (e.g., as the end-entity certificate in a chain of certificates), in which case the Group Manager stores the whole chain or bag.
+Consistently, the Group Manager specifies the whole chain or bag when providing that authentication credential in an Authentication Credential Response to a Client requesting for it (see {{sec-pub-keys}}).

 The following applies when a node joins an OSCORE group, depending on the specific circumstances.